Murphy's grand slam keys A's 10-6 win against Nationals - WHIZ News

 WASHINGTON (AP) — Sean Murphy’s fifth-inning grand slam broke open a one-run game and the Oakland Athletics beat the Washington Nationals 10-6 Tuesday night.

-Murphy added two singles and drove in five runs for Oakland, which has won three straight.
+Murphy added two singles and drove in five runs for Oakland, which has won three straight after rallying from an early 4-1 deficit.

+“We battled.
+We didn’t get down (on ourselves), jumped right back in,” Murphy said.
+“We didn’t let it snowball.
+Took the lead back and the bullpen kept it there.”

 Dermis Garcia hit his first career home run and Tony Kemp had three hits for the A’s in their first game in Washington since they were swept June 7-9, 2005 at RFK Stadium.

-Cole Irvin (7-11) labored through 5 1/3 innings for the win, allowing five runs on nine hits.
+Cole Irvin (7-11) allowed two runs in each of the first two innings, but labored through 5 1/3 innings for the win, allowing five runs on nine hits.
 He struck out six, walked one and hit two batters while throwing 105 pitches.

+“In the first two innings I was trying to throw the ball by guys.
+That’s just not who I am,” Irvin said.
+“And then as we got later into that ballgame I started pitching.
+Once we started pitching, actually started making good pitches and finding our rhythm.”

+Three relievers combined to allow one run over the final 3 2/3 innings.

 Lane Thomas had a homer and a single for the Nationals.
-Luis Garcia homered and rookie Joey Meneses continued his torrid start, hitting three doubles and raising his average to .352 over 23 games.
+Luis Garcia homered and rookie Joey Meneses, 30, continued his torrid start, hitting three doubles to extend his hitting streak to nine games and raise his average to .352 over 23 games.

+“He stays on the baseball.
+He can hit the ball the other way,” manager Dave Martinez of Meneses.
+“He’s just a good hitter.
+He gets himself in position to hit every pitch.”

 Washington starter Erick Fedde (5-9) didn’t make it out of the third inning, giving up six runs on nine hits.